cristianoag/wozblaster/README.md

 This GitHub repository contains all of the resources needed to build both the original WozBlaster cartridge and the reloaded versions.
 For detailed instructions, you can refer to the article I wrote, which includes an updated bill of materials (BOM) with links to purchase the required components.
 You can find the article at https://theretrohacker.com/2022/12/31/blasting-sound-for-your-msx-the-wozblaster-reloaded/.

+The latest update on the v3.1 development has been posted on a short YouTube video in english [here](https://youtu.be/J95RrFSF2NM).

 ## License

 This work is licensed under the CERN OHL-S v2.
 You may redistribute and modify this project and its documentation under the terms of the CERN-OHL-S v2.